- M -

 - North mark on card: diamond-shaped radium paint marking

-- Markings on bottom: British Army's arrow symbol (crow foot) engraved
+- Markings on bottom: British Army's arrow symbol (crowfoot) engraved

-above an upper case 'I' (for India?), Abbr.
-"R.P.A."
-(Royal Pakistan
+above an upper case 'I' for

 Army?)